SDA Doctrine Versus Bible Truth: Three Angels' Messages

 - Non-SDA Christians are worse than heathens

-3. The third angel's message is a warning against receiving the Mark of the Beast, which is said to be worship on Sunday.
+3. The third angel's message is a warning against receiving the Mark of the Beast, which SDAs teach is worship on Sunday.
 According to the SDA end-time scenario, the last great battle between good and evil will be fought over the day of worship.
 Those who keep the Seventh-day Sabbath will receive the Seal of God, while those who keep Sunday receive the Mark of the Beast.
 According to SDA teachings, all the world will unite under the leadership of Satan to impose Sunday laws upon Seventh-day Adventists.
-As this frightening scenario unfolds, eventually Sunday laws will be passed requiring a death sentence for anyone who refurses to worship on Sunday.
+As this frightening scenario unfolds, eventually Sunday laws will be passed requiring a death sentence for anyone who refuses to worship on Sunday.
 Ellen White explains:

 As the Sabbath has become the special point of controversy throughout Christendom, and religious and secular authorities have combined to enforce the observance of the Sunday, the persistent refusal of a small minority to yield to the popular demand will make them objects of universal execration. ...a decree will finally be issued against those who hallow the Sabbath of the fourth commandment, denouncing them as deserving of the severest punishment and giving the people liberty, after a certain time, to put them to death.
 Romanism in the Old World and apostate Protestantism in the New will pursue a similar course toward those who honor all the divine precepts.12

 After this death decree has been passed by the evil Catholics and wicked Protestants, Jesus will return to save the holy Seventh-day Adventists.
-Then, He will execute the judgment described in Revelation 14:10-11 by sending fire to destroy all Sunday-keeping Christians.
+Then, He will execute the judgment described in Revelation 14:10-11 by destroying all Sunday-keeping Christians.

-Problems with SDA "Truth" about the Three Angels' Messages
+Problems with the SDA Doctrine of the Three Angels' Messages

 1. Ellen White claimed the first angel's message was sounded in 1844, fulfilling prophecy, but was it really fulfilled in 1844?